tronpartnerships/TBT-Stanford/README.md

 Create a basic TRC20 token on the TRON test net based on the on-site workshop - 2 most creative wins!

-2. Most Creative TRC20 Token (2) - Workshop Bounty
+2. Token Airdrop

-Create a basic TRC20 token on the TRON test net based on the on-site workshop - 2 most creative wins!
+Design and implement a smart contract on a TRON testnet that distributes a certain amount of tokens to a specified list of addresses or a random set of Tron network users.

 3. Documentation Improvement